 Granny Annexe Cost

-• The job will take approximately 7 - 8 weeks to complete
+• It will take approximately 7 to 8 weeks to complete.

-• A complete pricing breakdown which includes types you can choose from, along with what such a task usually involves
+• A pricing breakdown which includes types you can choose from, along with what such a task usually involves.

 To give you some idea of what to expect in terms of average costs for such work, you will need to set aside anywhere between £60,000 - £100,000.